scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image5.png)

 :point_right:**You now see the raw data model.**

 However, there are no measures and no date objects identified so we need to fix this which is part of our data cleanup activies here in the modeling section.

 ![](.//media/image8.png)

-:point_right:**Let's add a measure.
-Select the fx command button and create a
+:point_right: Let's add a measure.
+- Select the fx command button
+- Create a calculated column.
-    calculated column.
-Then add a counter object.**
+- Add a counter object.**

 Step 1